katjam/healthy-code-happy-people/presentation/SLIDES.md

 Note:
 (10 min)
-- First milestone: Elm team feel excited - they are exporing carefully and learning something new.
+- First milestone: Team feel excited about Elm - exploring carefully and learning something new.
-- Reflect that if React they'd be feeling powerful!
+- Though also reflect that if React feeling powerful!
 With clean new project to dive into.
-- With the confidence that it'd the best engineered project ever - now they know what they are doing.
+- and the confidence that it'd the best engineered project ever - now they know what they are doing.
-- They've been reassured by the great Elm docs, easy set up and supportive community
+- But they've been reassured by the great Elm docs, easy set up and supportive community
-- Not advocate use, but popular way to tear up.
+- Curiousity...
+Not advocate use, but popular way to tear up.
 Had a hunch about number of lines.
 - TICK TICK - not wrong

 ---